sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 In this picture there are a set of nodes, one per variable X. And we have a directed and acyclic graph.
 Each node of this graph shows a conditional distribution.

 ### Probabilities in Bayes' Nets
- in BNs, join distribution is obtained by the product of local conditional distributions.
+ in BNs, joint distribution is obtained by the product of local conditional distributions.
 So, to find the probability of a full assignment, multiply all relevant conditional   probabilities.
 ![joint](assets/joint.png) <br/>
  in the following part, we will prove this method is correct.<br/>
  First note the chain rule applied to each distribution:
 ![chain](assets/chain.png) <br/>
  Now with respect to conditional independence, we can claim that:
 ![conditionaldep](assets/conditionaldep.png) <br/>
- Which is true because xi is conditionally independent of other nodes, given its parents. <br>
+ Which is true because xi is conditionally independent of other nodes, given its parents.
+In other words, by knowing the values of all the parents, the other nodes no longer give us new information, and it does not matter to us whether we know them or not. <br>
  So, we can conclude that:
 ![joint](assets/joint.png) <br/>
  Note that not every BN can produce every distribution, but the BN topology determines what conditional independence can be produced.<br/>